 Heart palpitations

-In rare cases, Clozapine may weaken your immune system (resulting in low white blood cell count), which may lead to serious infections.
+In rare cases, Clozapine may weaken your immune system (causing low white blood cell count).
+This can lead to serious infections.

-Inflammation of the heart may occur in very few patients.
+Inflammation of the heart may occur in a very small number of patients.
 The symptoms may resemble an acute heart attack.
 Therefore, you will have an electrocardiogram (ECG) done regularly.

 Remember to inform your therapist if you experience any of the above side effects.
 You must also mention if you experience any other side effects that may be caused by your treatment with Clozapine.